 If the machine is slanted, reposition the machine to ensure it is level before checking the engine oil level.

 Keep in mind that the excess engine oil must not be disposed of on the ground or the road.

-■ Checking and replenishing the fuel in the fuel tank
+■ Checking the fuel level in the fuel tank and refueling